-2013 Water Quality Report for City of Three Rivers
+2016 Water Quality Report for City of Three Rivers

-This report covers the drinking water quality for the City of Three Rivers, for the calendar year 2013.
-This information is a snapshot of the quality of the water that we provided to you in 2013.
+This report covers the drinking water quality for the City of Three Rivers, for the calendar year 2016.
+This information is a snapshot of the quality of the water that we provided to you in 2016.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.

 Your water comes from 5 groundwater wells located in various locations around the City.
-The State performed an assessment of our source water in 2003 to determine the susceptibility or the relative potential of contamination.
-The susceptibility rating is on a six-tiered scale from "very-low" to "high" base primarily on geologic sensitivity, water chemistry and contamination sources.
+The State performed an assessment of our source water in 2007 to determine the susceptibility or the contamination. relative potential of The susceptibility rating is on a six-tiered scale from "very-low" to "high" base primarily on geologic sensitivity, water chemistry and contamination sources.
 The susceptibility of our source is moderately high on all of our wells.
+A copy of the assessment is available at the Department of Public Services by calling 269-273-1845 to request a copy.

 - Contaminants and their presence in water: Drinking Water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791). - Vulnerability of sub-populations: Some people may be more vulnerable to contaminants in drinking water than the general Immuno-compromised persons population. such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly. and infants can be particularly at risk from infections.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791). - Vulnerability of sub-populations: Some • vulnerable people may be more to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791). - Sources of Drinking Water: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium microbial and other contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

+- Sources of Drinking Water: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 Our water comes from wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Contaminants that may be present in source water include:
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity. - Contaminants that may be present in source water include: